 a change of landscape

-To the south of the Baie de Somme, sand gives way to pebbles and gains height.
+To the south of the Somme Bay, sand gives way to pebbles and gains height.
 The cliffs of the Seine-Maritime start life in the Somme.
 Breathtaking, pearly white and bathed by turquoise waters, the cliffs afford panoramic views as far as the eye can see.
 You can walk along the clifftop path (do take care) waymarked by the Federation or (a safer option) call on the services of a guide, such as Olivier Hernandez (Sens Naturel).
 During your clifftop excursion, he can tell you all about the geological history of the cliffs, 65 million years old, and help you observe the local wildlife: gulls, fulmars and peregrine falcons.